attcs/Octree/README.md

 * The underlying container is a hash-table (`std::unordered_map`), which only stores the id-s and the bounding box of the child nodes.
 * Original geometry data is not stored, so any search function needs them as an input.
 * It supports `std::execution` policies (e.g.: `std::execution::parallel_unsequenced_policy`) which can be effectively used to parallelize the creation process.
 (Template argument of the `Create()` functions)
-* Higher dimensional tree definition is available for more advanced problems (up to ~23).
+* Higher dimensional (max.
+63) tree definition is available for more advanced problems.
 * Unit tests are attached.
 (Microsoft Unit Testing Framework for C++)

 ## Major aliases in NTree